ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

     mamba env create --name esmvaltool --file environment_osx.yml

 This will install all of the required development dependencies.
-Note that the MacOS environment file contains only the Python dependencies, so you will not be able to run NCL, R, or Julia diagnostics with it.
+Note that the MacOS environment file contains only Python dependencies, so you will not be able to run NCL, R, or Julia diagnostics with it.

 .. note::